 How to Immediately Maximize Your Content Engagement

 Every month you publish thousands of words in articles, eBooks, and blog posts.
 Yet, only a handful of these ever get any readers.
 Even fewer get any likes or shares.
-This is a massive problem at the heart of content marketing: engagement.
+Engagement is a massive problem at the heart of content marketing.

 One of the most valuable habits you can have is a Daily Writing Habit!To help you get started we have created a 30 day long email program that will keep you on track.
 Every day for the next 30 days we will send you a writing prompt.
 As this is a social media and content marketing site we’ll send you prompts about these topics.
 But occasionally we add some free writing and other stuff, too.